wzhliang/nats-streaming-compose/README.md

 $ docker-compose -f docker-compose.yaml up -d
 ```

-and have a look at the running containers
+Have a look at the running containers

 ```bash